Cupping Massage Therapy

-Cupping is often referred to as a reverse massage.
+Cupping massage therapy is often referred to as a "reverse massage”.
 A glass bulb and fire are used to create a vacuum which is then used to suck the skin up into the glass bulb.
 Cupping creates space between the skin, fascia, and muscles therein facilitating the free flow of blood and body fluids through the space created.
-This allows for the flushing of debris and built-up metabolic waste from the area while encouraging an increased flow of fresh, nutrient rich blood to support the local tissue.
+This myofascial decompression allows for the flushing of debris and built-up metabolic waste from the area while encouraging an increased flow of fresh, nutrient rich blood to support the local tissue.
 While most commonly used in the treatment of everyday aches and pain, cupping is also a great tool for treating colds and flu.

 Guasha is an instrument assisted soft tissue mobilization technique (IASTM) which uses a thin rigid tool, traditionally made of water buffalo horn or jade to apply pressure along fascial pathways.
 Much like cupping, guasha is used for the treatment of both muscloskeletal injuries and illness arising from external pathogens.
 While cupping tends to work very well of a wide variety muscle tensions, guasha tends to show greatest benefit when used in the treatment of repetitive strain injuries and injuries that affect the tendons and ligaments.